tucats/ego/LANGUAGE.md

 The `sync` package provides access to low-level primitive operations used to synchronize operations between different go routine threads that might be running concurrently.

+### sync.Mutex
+This is a type provided by the `sync` package, used to perform simple mutual exclusion operations to control access to resources.
+The mutex can be locked by a user, in which case any other thread's attempt to lock the item will result in that thread waiting until the mutex is unlocked by the first owner.
+Consider the following code:

+    var counter int

+    func worker(id int) {
+        counter = counter + 1
+        myCount := counter
+        fmt.Printf("thread %d, counter %d\n", id, myCount)
+    }

+    func main() int {
+       workers := 5
+        for i := 0 ; i < workers; i = i + 1 {
+            go worker(i)
+        }

+        time.Sleep("1s")
+        return 0
+    }

+As written above, the code will launch five go routines that will all do the same simple operation -- increment the counter and then print it's value at the time the go routine ran.
+We know that go routines run in unpredictable order, but even if we saw the numbers printed out of order, we would still see the counter values increment as 1, 2, 3, 4, and 5.

+But, because the go routines are running simultaneously, between the time one routine gets the value of counter, adds one to it, and puts it back, another routine could have performed the same operation.
+This means we would over-write the value from the other thread.
+In this case, the output of the count value might be more like this:

+    thread 0, counter 1
+    thread 4, counter 1
+    thread 2, counter 2
+    thread 3, counter 2
+    thread 1, counter 3

+To fix this, we use a mutex value to block access to the counter for each thread, so they are forced to take turns incrementing the counter.

+    var counter int
+    var mutex sync.Mutex

+    func worker(id int) {
+        mutex.Lock()
+        counter = counter + 1
+        myCount := counter
+        mutex.Unlock()
+        fmt.Printf("thread %d, counter %d\n", id, myCount)
+    }

+    func main() int {
+       workers := 5
+        for i := 0 ; i < workers; i = i + 1 {
+            go worker(i)
+        }

+        time.Sleep("1s")
+        return 0
+    }

+Now that there is a mutex protecting access to the counter, no matter what order the go routines run, the increment of the count value will always be sequential, resulting in output that might look like this:

+    thread 4, counter 1
+    thread 0, counter 2
+    thread 2, counter 3
+    thread 3, counter 4
+    thread 1, counter 5

 ### sync.WaitGroup
 This is a type provided by the `sync` package.
 You can declare a variable of this